The benefits of email marketing far out weigh any kind of objections you may have to doing it.

 Reviews are huge to have.
 They give you a ton of credibility and provide social proof to your subscribers/customers.

-For more on this, see this tutorial of low tech ways to put reviews on your website.
+For more on this, see these low tech ways to put reviews on your website.

 What would you want to ask your subscribers?